Is More Support Needed in Hospitals and at Home?

 I guess it doesn't really matter if having a breast off or a colon out is more important - the point is, as a patient, I was scared about what I was going through and I didn't feel my fears and concerns were being addressed - if anything, I felt they were being belittled.

-[Disclaimer - a year on I now know that surgeon's decision to operate has improved the quality of my life immensely and that I owe her a debt of gratitude, I also know the nurse was only trying to help me in her own way and that a lot of my fears were founded through a complete lack of knowledge and ignorance about ostomies - I hadn't even heard the word stoma before I was taken into hospital, for instance - but I'm just trying to get across that the emotional support for people due to have an ostomy isn't always great]
+[Disclaimer - a year on I now know that the surgeon's decision to operate has improved the quality of my life immensely and that I owe her a debt of gratitude.
+I also know the nurse was only trying to help me in her own way and that a lot of my fears were founded through a complete lack of knowledge and ignorance about ostomies - I hadn't even heard the word stoma before I was taken into hospital, for instance - but I'm just trying to get across that the emotional support for people due to have an ostomy isn't always great]

 Sorry, Tine, I've gone on a bit there.
-In short, this isn't a service I was in the right mental frame of mind to benefit from when this was all very new, *but* today if someone who was in my position contacted me to ask for help or some of my time then I would never turn them down as I know what a lonely experience this can be (even with a partner, there are some things that you just have to have lived yourself to appreciate, good or bad!).
-So maybe in time I would register with my local hospital or ostomy foundation as a volunteer.
+In short, this isn't a service I was in the right mental frame of mind to benefit from when this was all very new, but today if someone who was in my position contacted me to ask for help or some of my time, then I would never turn them down as I know what a lonely experience this can be (even with a partner, there are some things that you just have to have lived yourself to appreciate, good or bad!).
+So maybe in time, I would register with my local hospital or ostomy foundation as a volunteer.

 Past Member